marcomoroni/portfolio-2/content/2019-04-01-cities/index.md

 ## Techniques used

-For every category I identified its strengths and weaknesses, and then picked the ones that better suited what I wanted to achieve.
+For each category I identified its strengths and weaknesses, and then picked the ones that better suited what I wanted to achieve.

 A city is made of stacked 2D layers.
 Each layer is essentially a list where the items are *building*, *tree*, *brigde*, *empty space*, etc., and this list is populated using a Markov chain, which is a distribution technique.
 The idea of a Markov chain is simple: the probability to pick a certain item depends on the preceding item.